SeisComP3/seiscomp3/src/trunk/apps/processing/scautoloc/descriptions/scautoloc.rst

 Each incoming pick is filtered, i.e. it is checked if a pick is outdated and if the complete set of associated amplitudes is present already.
-If a station produces picks extremely often, these are considered to be more likely glitches and result in an increased SNR threshold.
+If a station produces picks extremely often, these are considered to be more likely glitches and result in an increased :term:`SNR` threshold.

 Association
 -----------